vthib/boreal/boreal/README.md

 ## Features

-* Full compatibility with YARA 4.5 and [most modules](#modules).
+* Full compatibility with YARA 4.5 and all [official modules](#modules).
 Any existing rule can be used as is.
 * Avoid scanning for strings when not required, greatly reducing execution time on carefully crafted rules.
 See [no scan optimization](#no-scan-optimization).
 * Protection against any untrusted inputs, be it rules or scanned bytes.
 Ill-crafted rules or inputs should never